nbousselham/tractusx/coreservices/partsrelationshipservice/connector/README.md

 1- The `JobOrchestrator` registers itself as a `TransferProcessListener` in the `PrsConsumerExtension`, and thus its `complete` method gets called when the first request is finished.
 1- The `JobOrchestrator` parses the result and detects that `test-document-1` indicates that further partial files`test-document-2` and `test-document-3` need to be retrieved from `provider2` and `provider3` respectively.
 1- Requests are sent to `provider2` and `provider3`.
-1- The `complete` callback is triggered again when results are ready and the process of parsing the result and making further calls continues...
+1- The `complete` callback is triggered asynchronously when results are ready.
+In this case `test-document-3` indicates a further call to retrieve `test-document-4` from `provider2` is required.
-1- ...until no further calls are required.
+1- Another request is sent to `provider2`
+1- The `JobOrchestrator` identifies that no further requests are required and advances the job status to `COMPLETED` 1- The client has been polling the consumer connector for the status of the job.
+Now this is `COMPLETED` so results are accessible in the destination folder.

-Have a look in [Confluence](https://confluence.catena-x.net/display/ARTI/MTPDC+EDC+Orchestration) for more details on the orchestration logic.
+Please refer to [Confluence](https://confluence.catena-x.net/display/ARTI/MTPDC+EDC+Orchestration) for more details on the orchestration logic.

+# Next steps

+[WIP]

+* Metadata at TransferProcess level
+* Core Job EDC extension